-Fast MLV processing on GPU
+Fast MLV Player and Viewer on GPU

-Fast CinemaDNG Processor can work with Magic Lantern raw files natively, without MLVFS or any other software.
-In that case MLV processing is very fast because it's done completely on NVIDIA GPU.
-To load MLV file, just click with right button on the file at Windows Explorer and run Fast CinemaDNG software via context menu.
-Smooth MLV playback is achieved due to realtime image processing on GPU.
-To get high quality 3D LUTs for grading, there is interoperability with 3DLUT Creator software.
-To get various options for video encoding, Fast CinemaDNG Processor can work with FFmpeg.
+Fast CinemaDNG Processor can process Magic Lantern raw video files directly, there is no need in MLVFS or any other software.
+On NVIDIA GPU we can work with MLV very fast due to parallel implementation of all raw image processing algorithms.
+To load MLV file, you just need to click with right button on the file at Windows Explorer and run Fast CinemaDNG Processor software via context menu or you can drag-n-drop .MLV file to player / viewer window.
+We can get smooth MLV playback, as soon as we perform realtime processing on NVIDIA GPU.
+To solve the task of high quality grading with 3D LUT, there is an interoperability with external 3DLUT Creator software.
+Lots of options for output video encoding are available at Fast CinemaDNG Processor due to external FFmpeg.

-What we can do for fast MLV processing
+What we can do for fast MLV processing on GPU

-- MLV post processing with DCP and LCP profiles
+- MLV post processing with DCP profiles

 - Realtime MLV grading with 3D LUT

-- Export of processed video from MLV
+- Export of processed video from MLV (mlv to movie)

-Instead of conventional MLV workflow, where we need to convert MLV to DNG sequence, then to create proxies for further color grading, now we can do all these thing at the same pipeline, because we don't need neither DNG not proxies for MLV processing, everything could be done on GPU in realtime, starting from RAW MLV to final color corrected video.
+Instead of conventional MLV workflow, where we need to convert .MLV file to DNG sequence, then to create proxies for further processing and color grading, now we can do all these actions at the same pipeline, because we don't need neither DNG nor proxies for MLV processing, everything could be done on NVIDIA GPU in realtime, starting from RAW MLV to final color corrected video.

 You can download and install that third-party software, then set correct path (dialog Options) and interoperability with FFmpeg and 3DLUT Creator will be established.